omeryilldirim/Tour-Places/README.md

 ## Description

-Built a page to show tour place picture cards and get used to react.
+Built a page to show some touristic places picture cards and get used to react.

 ### Topics are to be covered;